Peru-nefer: Overview

 All of the historic information of the naval base is primarily covered by the historian, Manfred Bietak, University of Vienna.
 In one of his most recent articles about Perunefer, he discusses more about the Minoan paintings and just how pharaonic Perunefer was.
 When the Austrian Archaeological Institute dug the site of Tell el-Daba, as discussed earlier, it was revealed that the site spanned thirteen acres.
 Two palaces were located on this land which had a unique taste.
 The Minoans used a lot of symbolism involving the bull.
 The bull shows up many times in these palaces and paintings, which were of high quality.
 According to Biatek, the existence of the hitherto enigmatic palace complexes were supported by the discovery.
 Keftiu ships were also found to be docked at Perunefer as according to the British Museum Papyrus 10056.

 The location of Perunefer is believed to be at the site of Tell el-Daba.
 Tell el-Daba is located on the East end of the Nile River on the Delta.
 The map above shows the alleged location of Tell el-Daba, and the believed to be location of the naval base, Perunefer.
 Other ports’ locations are also given on this map, and it seems as if Perunefer had one of the more desirable locations than nearly all of them.
 The other ports and their harbours are located out of the way of the Nile and more East than the Delta.
 Perunefer appears to be right on the Nile, and shows to be a good location for trade and a great location for civilizations to reside.

 Perunefer is much more significant than the average port.
 This important naval base was used by two well known pharaohs and in use throughout the eighteenth and nineteenth dynasties.
 Manfred Biatek and other smaller historians helped to bring Perunefer to others, but it seems as if it didn't catch on.
-The Minoans, Egyptians, Moses, and many others are involved in the history of Perunefer.
+The Minoans, Egyptians, and many others are involved in the history of Peru-nefer.